top of page

 6 Tips For AHJ Solar Permitting Success

 Like it or not, solar contractors must meet permitting and inspection requirements.
 Before installing a solar project, getting permission from the Authority Having Jurisdiction (AHJ) is critical.
+In solar, the AHJ meaning refers to the local agency or organization responsible for enforcing codes, regulations, and standards related to solar installations.

 After completing the solar panel installation, the AHJ usually requires a final inspection to obtain a permit.
 Also, interconnection approval is necessary for your customers to take advantage of net metering and connect to the utility grid, which is essential for lower electric bills.
 Unfortunately, solar permitting can be a cumbersome, time-consuming, costly step.